A large sample theory for infinitesimal gradient boosting

 Different splitting rule may be used and are generally defined via a score measuring the heterogeneity between the two leaves.
 For regression trees, the usual score for the split is the intergroup variance

 where $n(A)$ and $\bar r(A)$ denote respectively the number of observations and mean residual in leaf $A$, and similarly for $A_{0}$, $A_{1}$.
+The last term can be ignored since it depends only on the original leaf $A$, not on the specific split, so that the score we consider is

 In its original version \citep{BFOS84}, the algorithm uses greedy binary splitting, meaning that the covariate $j$ and threshold $u$ that are selected maximize the score $\Delta$.
 Another possibility, explored by Extra-Trees \citep{GEW06}, is to restrict the search of the best split within a subset of $K$ randomly chosen proposals $(j_k,u_k)_{1\leq k\leq K}$.
 The proposals are independent and uniform on $\{1,\ldots,p\}\times [0,1]$.
 When $K=1$, the split $(j,u)$ is chosen completely at random, whence the name \emph{completely random trees}.
 Softmax regression trees \citep{DD21} were proposed for the purpose of regularization of the strong argmax in Extra-Trees.
 Given $K$ random proposals $(j_k,u_k)_{1\leq k\leq K}$, the scores $(\Delta_k)_{1\leq k\leq K}$ corresponding to the different proposals are computed and the threshold $(j,u)$ is randomly chosen according to the softmax distribution

 The parameter $\beta\geq 0$ allows to interpolate between completely random trees ($\beta=0$) and Extra-Trees ($\beta=\infty$).